 The Grievance Process for all students is managed through the Dean of Students office.
-As outlined in the Student Handbook, Students who have a personal grievance are first encouraged to address their issue with the appropriate staff/faculty/coach with responsibility concerning the issue.
+As outlined in the Student Handbook, Students who may have a personal grievance are first encouraged to address their issue with the appropriate staff/faculty/coach with responsibility concerning the issue.
 If no agreement can be reached, the student should submit their grievance in writing and request a meeting with a dean in the Dean of Students Office.
 The Dean of Students Office will assist the student in contacting the appropriate department head or director with supervisory responsibility for the area of concern.
 Additionally, students may contact the Dean of Students Office to gain advice and specific direction in seeking a resolution to his/her grievance.
 Advocacy services are available to currently enrolled students.
 When appropriate, the Dean of Students Office also offers formal mediation services for dispute resolution.
+In the event a student having gone through all of the above mentioned remedies is still not satisfied with the outcome of his/her grievance, he/she should follow up with the Dean of Students Office for consultation regarding any further action.
 In some circumstances the opportunity to request an appeal with a College Dean or Department head may be appropriate.
 Students who choose to seek advocacy and consultation with the Dean of Students Office will be notified that official documentation of the actions taken will be kept in the Dean of Students office.

-Program Assessments
+Student-Athlete Program Assessments